 Viral Populations and Pathogenesis

-Our lab is a new G5 group within the Department of Virology at the Pasteur Institute in Paris.
-G5 groups
+Our lab is a Research Unit within the Department of Virology at the Pasteur Institute in Paris.

 The Pasteur Institute is a private foundation and research institute first established in 1887 by Louis Pasteur himself.
 The institute is home to thousands of scientists from every continent and background, coming together with common interests in biomedical sciences and infectious diseases.
 The institute’s campus in Paris is situated within the city itself, in the 15th arrondissement.
 The international network of Pasteur Institutes, adds to this hundreds of scientists working in over thirty centers across the globe.
 Please consult the website for detailed information.